From Humble Beginnings

 Step 2: Programming the Show

-With the large number of channels (almost 46,000), it is important to make sure we do not accidently overlap channels and that each channel in software matches in the controller.
+With the large number of channels (over 100,000), it is important to make sure we do not accidently overlap channels and that each channel in software matches in the controller.
 Luckily the software has lots of great tools to help us in doing this.
 We can manage all our controllers from within xLights and have it push configurations to the controllers for output channels.

 Step 3: Running the Show